Adjunct Faculty of Sociology; M.A., Cal State L.A.

 Contact: (323) 343-2212

 Dr. Bodinger-deUriarte is an expert on social psychology, especially in the areas of child and adolescent development, intimate relationships, identity formation, and the life span.
-She is also interested in the sociology of culture, particularly media, music,literature and the arts.
+She is also interested in the sociology of culture, particularly media, music, literature and the arts.
 Her current research focuses on methodology, program evaluation and applied sociology.
 She has authored a publication on hate crimes.

-Elaine Draper is a sociologist and legal scholar who received her J.D. from UCLA.
+Elaine Draper is a sociologist and legal scholar who received her Ph.D. in sociology from UC Berkeley and J.D. from UCLA.
 Her professional experience includes government consulting and publication in the areas of health and health policy, bioethics, new biomedical technologies, health and environmental hazards, and government and corporate policy.
 Her book, Risky Business: Genetic Testing and Exclusionary Practices in the Hazardous Workplace (Cambridge University Press), was awarded the Robert K. Merton Book Award from the American Sociological Association; the Phi Kappa Phi Honor Society Book Award; and the C. Wright Mills Book Award Honorable Mention from the Society for the Study of Social Problems.
 She is also the author of The Company Doctor: Risk, Responsibility, and Corporate Professionalism (Russell Sage Foundation).

 Sociology Lecturer; Ph.D., University of Southern California